TABLE OF CONTENTS

-If you’re just starting your starting your debt consolidation business, you’ll soon find that most of your customers will make payments through the payment gateway you provide.
+If you’re just starting your debt consolidation business, you’ll soon find that most of your customers will make payments through the payment gateway you provide.
 But what about those who are looking for another payment option?
 Or what if you’d like to offer more ways to receive transactions (and therefore increase your revenue)?
 In this case, a virtual credit card terminal may be your best bet.

 In 2015, more than 144 billion non-cash payments were made in the U.S. alone.
 Incorporating a virtual terminal into your payment options allows you to capture more mail or over-the-phone payments.
 This widens your capabilities, giving customers more options to complete transactions.
 Additionally, virtual terminals offer you and your customers more advantages, which makes looking into this option worth your while.